niru-27/DCS-Keybinds-Manager/README.md

 ---
 ## The solution:
 Assuming you have access to the old working keybind files, if you replace the Old UUID with the new UUID in file names, then DCS will load your keybinds.
-You also need to replace inside the `modifiers.lua` file for each module.
+You also need to replace the UUID inside the `modifiers.lua` file for each module.

 Now if you have only a couple of devices and a couple of modules, this is easy enough to do manually using programs like:
-* [Bulk Rename Utility](https://www.bulkrenameutility.co.uk/)'s Renaming From A Text File
+* [Bulk Rename Utility](https://www.bulkrenameutility.co.uk/)'s Renaming From A Text File feature
 	>to change file names
-* [Notepad++](https://notepad-plus-plus.org/)'s Find in Files
+* [Notepad++](https://notepad-plus-plus.org/)'s Find in Files feature
 	>to search & replace Old UUID with New UUID inside the files

-But if you have a lot of devices and a lot of modules (FC3 alone will have 9 moules with separate keybinds for each), even this becomes a tedious process.
+But if you have a lot of devices and a lot of modules (FC3 alone will have 9 modules with separate keybinds for each), even this becomes a tedious process.

 ---
 ## The better solution: